The Diagnostic Value of the Median Nerve Sonography in Chronic Phase Carpal Tunnel Syndrome Cases in Indonesia

 Materials and Methods.
 A comparative cross-sectional study was conducted involving 40 people divided equally into CTS and normal groups.
 Normal and CTS subjects are determined by Electrodiagnostic study (EDx) using EMG and Nerve Conduction Study (NCS).
 The CSA measurement was performed at the level of the carpal tunnel inlet.

 Results.
 The mean CSA value at the level of tunnel inlet of the normal group was 8.3 ± 1.4 mm2 and for the CTS group is 15.4 ± 4.4 mm2.
-The receiver operating characteristics (ROC) analysis showed 10.6 mm2 as the cut-off point with 95% sensitivity and 95% specificity (P<0.001).
+The receiver operating characteristics (ROC) analysis showed 10.6 mm2 as the cut-off point with 95% sensitivity and 95% specificity (P less than 0.001).

 Conclusion.
 The median nerve CSA at the tunnel inlet is significantly larger in the CTS population and the cut-off point can be recommended in detecting CTS in the Indonesian population.